 Newcomer Events:

-Newcomer Events, hosted seasonally at TRCA facilities or local parks, offer participants the opportunity to learn about connecting with nature through outdoor programming.
+Newcomer Events, hosted seasonally at TRCA facilities or local parks, offer newcomer participants the opportunity to learn about connecting with nature through outdoor activities.

 Contact us to learn more.